sauleh/co98/README.md

 # Features
-- Individual page for assignments, lectures, course material, schedule, final project
+- Individual page for assignments, Apply, course material, schedule, final project
 - Auto generated Schedule Page
 - 3 Event type
-- Manual & auto generated announcements (for new lectures and assignments)
+- Manual & auto generated announcements (for new Apply and assignments)
 - Support for Persian Calendar
 - Super lightweight
 - Ready to use in Github Pages